 The following link demonstrates correct pronunciation of all phonics sounds and is linked to our teaching of phonics.

 English in Early Years Foundation Stage

-In the Foundation Stage communication, language and literacy is taught as one of the six areas of learning covering children’s physical, emotional and social development and is incorporated in each area of learning as set out in the ‘Curriculum Guidance for the Foundation Stage.’
-We know that children learn best when activities engage many senses, when they are happy and confident.
-A love of books, rhymes and poems, sounds and words is developed through planned and incidental work.
+In the Early Years Foundation Stage; Communication and Language and Literacy is taught within the seven areas of learning inter-connecting to children’s physical, emotional and social development.
+We know that children learn best when activities engage many senses and when they are happy and confident.
+At Bedford Hall, Reading is 'inescapable.'
+A love of books, stories, rhymes, poems, songs, sounds and words beings in our 2 year old nursery provision moving up through the whole school and is developed through planned and incidental work.
 Structured play activities provide valuable opportunities for children to: